Subsystem entanglement and separability in quantum reference frames

 where $\hat{\Pi}_{12}$ is the swap operation acting on systems 1 and 2.
 Notice that applying $\hat{S}^{1\shortto 2}$ to a state $\ket{\Psi}^{(1)} = \ket{e}_1\otimes \ket{\psi_\text{rel}}^{(1)}$ results in a state $\ket{\Psi}^{(2)} = \hat{S}^{1\shortto 2}\ket{\Psi}^{(1)} = \ket{e}_2\otimes |{\psi}_\text{rel}\rangle^{(2)}$, changing the relative state $\ket{\psi_\text{rel}}^{(1)}$ to $|{\psi}_\text{rel}\rangle^{(2)}$.

 A simple example for QRF transformations is when we consider qubits, each described in $\mathbb{C}^2 \cong L^2(\mathbb{Z}_2)$, with the symmetry group $\mathbb{Z}_2 = \{0,1\}$, represented by $0\mapsto\openone$ and $1\mapsto \s_x$.
-To illustrate the changes of entanglement structure under QRF transformations, we consider two examples in a system of four qubits, where we have two reference frames (1 and 2) and two physical systems (A and B) that we choose not to explicitly use as references.
+To illustrate the changes of entanglement structure under QRF transformations, we consider two examples in a system of four qubits, two that we will use as reference frames (1 and 2) and two systems (A and B) that we choose not to explicitly use as references.
 In this case, the change of reference frame unitary can be written as a CNOT gate of the form

+We motivate our initial question, of when entanglement between subsystems can be created through a QRF transformation by looking at two examples, inspired by~\cite{hohnQRelSub2023}.

 { \textbf{Example 1.} \itshape Consider the case where the system of four qubits is described relative to the first qubit by the state

 We then perform the change of quantum reference frame to the second qubit, obtaining the state (described relative to qubit 2):